 2. T-fal FZ7002 ActiFry Multi-Cooker

-There are some other reasons that this very good T-fal air fryer still doesn’t seriously contend for the top spot on our list of the top 5 best air fryers.
-Your control over the cooking process is limited, since all you can do is turn it on and watch the countdown timer – and you have to watch the food as well (easy to do thanks to a steam-free see-through lid) because there’s no automatic shutoff when the cooking is done.
+There are a few other reasons why this T-fal air fryer, while very good, doesn’t quite compete for the top spot on our list of the top 5 best air fryers.
+It offers limited control over the cooking process; you can only turn it on and monitor the countdown timer.
+Additionally, you need to keep an eye on the food (easily done thanks to the steam-free see-through lid) because there’s no automatic shutoff when cooking is complete.

-One other convenient feature of the ActiFry can sometimes be a negative as well; a stirring paddle continuously moves the food around for even oil distribution and cooking, but if you have large items in the basket the paddle can get stuck on them.
-The fryer is also rather noisy and not as solid as the HD9230 but cleans up easily.
+Another convenient feature of the ActiFry can sometimes pose an issue: a stirring paddle continuously moves the food for even oil distribution and cooking, but it can get stuck on larger items in the basket.
+Furthermore, the fryer is a bit noisy and not as sturdy as the HD9230, although it’s easy to clean up.

 Details on the T-fal FZ7002 ActiFry Multi-Cooker: